jphall663/gai_risk_management/README.md

 -   Subsection C.3 highlights subcategories to indicate alignment with the AI RMF.

-The materials in Appendix C reference measurement approaches that should be accompanied by red-teaming for medium risk systems or applications and field testing for high risk systems or applications.
+The materials in Section C reference measurement approaches that should be accompanied by red-teaming for medium risk systems or applications and field testing for high risk systems or applications.